apache/calcite/doc/HOWTO.md

 Check the artifacts:
 * In the `target` directory should be these 8 files, among others:
-  * apache-optiq-X.Y.Z-incubating-src.tar.gz
+  * apache-calcite-X.Y.Z-incubating-src.tar.gz
-  * apache-optiq-X.Y.Z-incubating-src.tar.gz.asc
+  * apache-calcite-X.Y.Z-incubating-src.tar.gz.asc
-  * apache-optiq-X.Y.Z-incubating-src.tar.gz.md5
+  * apache-calcite-X.Y.Z-incubating-src.tar.gz.md5
-  * apache-optiq-X.Y.Z-incubating-src.tar.gz.sha1
+  * apache-calcite-X.Y.Z-incubating-src.tar.gz.sha1
-  * apache-optiq-X.Y.Z-incubating-src.zip
+  * apache-calcite-X.Y.Z-incubating-src.zip
-  * apache-optiq-X.Y.Z-incubating-src.zip.asc
+  * apache-calcite-X.Y.Z-incubating-src.zip.asc
-  * apache-optiq-X.Y.Z-incubating-src.zip.md5
+  * apache-calcite-X.Y.Z-incubating-src.zip.md5
-  * apache-optiq-X.Y.Z-incubating-src.zip.sha1
+  * apache-calcite-X.Y.Z-incubating-src.zip.sha1
-* Note that the file names start `apache-optiq-` and include `incubating` in the version.
+* Note that the file names start `apache-calcite-` and include `incubating` in the version.
-* In the two source distros `.tar.gz` and `.zip` (currently there is no binary distro), check that all files belong to a directory called `apache-optiq-X.Y.Z-incubating-src`.
+* In the two source distros `.tar.gz` and `.zip` (currently there is no binary distro), check that all files belong to a directory called `apache-calcite-X.Y.Z-incubating-src`.
 * That directory must contain files `NOTICE`, `LICENSE`, `README`, `README.md`, `git.properties`
   * Check that  the version in `README` is correct
   * Check that `git.properties` is current
-* In each .jar (for example `core/target/optiq-core-X.Y.Z-incubating.jar` and `mongodb/target/optiq-mongodb-X.Y.Z-incubating-sources.jar`), check that the `META-INF` directory contains `DEPENDENCIES`, `LICENSE`, `NOTICE` and `git.properties`
+* In each .jar (for example `core/target/calcite-core-X.Y.Z-incubating.jar` and `mongodb/target/calcite-mongodb-X.Y.Z-incubating-sources.jar`), check that the `META-INF` directory contains `DEPENDENCIES`, `LICENSE`, `NOTICE` and `git.properties`
 * Check PGP, per https://httpd.apache.org/dev/verification.html